Get

 1. English and American Golden Retrievers Are Slightly Different

-Although they are the same breed and follow the same breed standards, English and American Golden Retrievers have slight differences.
-English Goldens tend to be slightly bigger and bulkier, while American Goldens are on the leaner side.
+Although they are the same breed, they are bred under different kennel club standards; English and American Golden Retrievers have slight differences.
+English Goldens tend to be slightly bigger and bulkier, while American Goldens are typically on the leaner side.

 2. English Cream Goldens Aren’t Calmer Than Other Retrievers

-While bloodlines can somewhat influence calmness and temperament, there’s no evidence that English Cream Goldens are more likely to be calmer.
-Any Golden Retriever that comes from a “companionship” bloodline could have a calmer demeanor, regardless of coat color.
+While bloodlines can somewhat influence calmness and temperament, there’s no evidence that English Cream Goldens are more likely to be calmer based on coat color alone.
+Any Golden Retriever that comes from a lower-drive or “companionship” bloodline could have a calmer demeanor, regardless of coat color.

 3. Golden Retrievers Are One of the Most Popular Breeds in the US

 Making it to the top 5, Golden Retrievers are one of the most popular dog breeds in the United States.
-They’re currently ranked at #4, though they were once a serious contender for the #1 spot.
+They have consistently ranked among the top five most popular dog breeds for many years and have remained in the top ten for decades.

 Does the English White Golden Retriever Make a Good Pet?